 Center for Traditional Medicine

-Founded in 1977 by Dr. Leslie Korn, the Center for Traditional Medicine (CTM) has been a pioneering force in clinical practice, research, policy development, and social change, applying traditional medicine through a feminist, social justice, and Indigenous-centric lens.
+Founded in 1977, the Center for Traditional Medicine (CTM) has been a pioneering force in clinical practice, research, policy development, and social change, applying traditional medicine through a feminist, social justice, and Indigenous-centric lens.

 Our Journey Over Time